HegemanLab/LabLogParser/README.md

 LLP [/path/to/configFile] [/path/to/configFile]
 ```
 ## Roadmap
-* Add option to specify timezone in config file and convert timestamp to UTC.
-(How should daylight savings be handled?)
 * Add support for files with Unicode
 * Add configuration file instruction page in github
 * Format code with python black